bcgov/data-publication/pages/dsg_staging_area.md

 + The DBC Staging Area is only accessible via the GTS Servers and to a small set of users.
 + When uploading datasets to DBC Staging, directories are to be mapped as:
    + will be provided when granting access to this directory \...\data_staging_dbc\
-+ Directory access requests are to be submitted through [Data Architecture Services](mailto:DataBC.DA@gov.bc.ca)
++ To request access to the DBC Staging Area, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/14).

 -----------------------------------------------------------